Most hotels see the bookings.

 Demand signal becomes pricing input — the calendar surfaces warm dates with low OTB right where you make rate decisions.

-Pulse Chat reads the search data natively.
+Pulse Chat reads the same search data.
 "How is next month's demand looking?" gets a real answer, not a generic one.

 Top Searches rows are discussable.
 Tag a teammate on a high-search-low-conversion row; the thread becomes a decision with an owner.